 And don’t forget to repurpose your vlogs as written blog posts whenever possible.

-Gather stats relevant to your niche and then turn them into an infographic using a tool like Over by GoDaddy.
+Gather stats relevant to your niche and then turn them into an infographic using a tool like GoDaddy Studio.

 Embed the graphic in a blog post and share it with influencers in your niche.